U.S. women make monobob history at the 2022 Winter Olympics

 Meyers Taylor was running fourth going into Monday's competition.
 But by executing the fastest start time of the final round — 5.62 seconds — she bypassed Canada's de Bruin.
 A final run placed her right behind Humphries with a total time of 4:20.81.

-Meyers Taylor's achievement is even more notable given she nearly lost out on her ability to participate at the Beijing Olympics entirely.
+Meyers Taylor's achievement is even more notable given she nearly lost out on the chance to participate at these Olympics entirely.
 She tested positive for COVID-19 shortly after arriving in Beijing and was placed in isolation.
-She finally tested positive after days spent in her hotel room.
+She finally tested negative after days spent in her hotel room.

+She said she was emotionally and mentally drained from that experience and felt unprepared before the competition.

+"My runs showed it, my runs were just terrible and I just couldn't clear my head," she said.
+"There was so much fog in my head from everything that had been going on.
+I was really questioning whether I should come out."